Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Results

 \subsection{Clinical evaluation and diagnostic validation}

 To assess the clinical efficacy of MAGIC, a double-blinded study was conducted with seven clinicians independently evaluating 20 out of the 168 patient scans.
 Among these 20 patients, seven showed regular cerebral perfusion activity without any infarction, six showed mild to moderate infarction, and seven showed severe infarction.
 The clinicians evaluated the scans based on four criteria, namely authenticity, diagnostic quality, diagnosis, and diagnostic confidence, all of which were directly linked to clinical diagnosis outcomes.
 The study was split into two groups, with the clinicians receiving either synthetic CTP or real CTP for each patient, and a random shuffle was conducted to determine which CTP type was included in each trial.
-This was done in such a way that neither the researchers nor the clinicians knew whether the image was real or synthetic.
-Additionally, the proportion of perfusion maps deemed realistic and synthetic by the radiologists were compared between the commercial software RAPID and MAGIC.
+To ensure blinding, all perfusion maps were shuffled before presentation, so neither the researchers nor the clinicians knew whether any given image was real (RAPID) or synthetic (MAGIC).
+A representative sample of the blinded images shown to clinicians is provided in Fig. \ref{fig:double_blind_example}.

 The clinical evaluation revealed that the CTP maps produced by MAGIC and RAPID had statistically comparable performances in terms of clinical authenticity, as shown in Table.
 S.1.
 Despite different clinician-specific preferences, all raters were consistent in their classification rates across both groups of RAPID and MAGIC perfusion maps.
 Additionally, individual and aggregated responses to Question 2—“What is the diagnostic quality of this perfusion map?”—are presented across Tables S.2 to S.5.
 These tables show the number of responses categorized as Acceptable, Indeterminate, or Unacceptable for four perfusion map types (CBV, CBF, MTT, and TTP) generated by either the MAGIC or RAPID pipeline.
 The overall distribution pooled across all seven doctors, as well as individual doctor distributions, indicate that most images were rated Acceptable across both methods and all map types.
 Indeterminate and Unacceptable ratings were infrequent.
 This pattern was generally consistent across raters, though some variability was observed, particularly for MTT maps where certain doctors (e.g., Doctor 2 and Doctor 4) reported more Indeterminate or Unacceptable ratings for MAGIC images compared to RAPID.
 Notably, Doctor 6 rated all maps from both methods as Acceptable, showing no variability in their assessments.
 Overall, these results support the conclusion that MAGIC-generated synthetic perfusion maps are comparable in diagnostic quality to those produced by the clinical standard RAPID pipeline.
 To further assess the diagnostic utility of synthetic images, we analyzed the agreement in clinical ratings between RAPID and MAGIC-generated CTP maps.
 As shown in Tables S.6 and S.7, diagnostic responses for Question 3 (diagnosis; categories 1–4) and Question 4 (diagnostic confidence; categories 1–5) were largely concentrated along the diagonal, indicating strong agreement in both diagnostic outcomes and confidence levels between real and synthetic images.
 For example, 43 cases were rated as category 1 by both methods, and confidence ratings showed similar consistency, with 44 cases rated as 4 and 25 cases rated as 5 by both methods.